3mdeb/news-and-ideas/blog/content/post/2020-05-06-ipxe-https.md

 projects and platforms (as it is only for development purposes the options in menu presented below may not necessarily work each time).

-To boot 3mdeb menu invoke the commands in iPXE shell:
+To boot 3mdeb menu, invoke the commands in iPXE shell:

 ```bash
 iPXE> chain https://boot.3mdeb.com/menu.ipxe